-Identify and collaborate with hospitals, emergency medical services agencies and/or EMS advisory board committees in their transportation safety related medical care and programs.
+Identify and collaborate with hospitals, emergency medical services agencies and/or EMS advisory board committees in their transportation safety related medical care and programs by 2015.
 Focus on rural EMS, statewide data collection and training.
-Report on progress by 2015.

 - Collaborate with Department of Human Services (DHS) EMS toward achieving comprehensive trauma system legislation that provides for a comprehensive system of trauma care as part of Oregon's EMS system.
 Have necessary legislation in place by the 2015 Legislative Session. - Collaborate with the EMS Directors to ensure Transportation Safety Division's involvement in the implementation of the 2006 NHTSA EMS Reassessment of Oregon recommendations.
-Develop an effective and integrated EMS system for the state of Oregon, reporting on progress by 2015. - Stay apprised of the "Next Generation 9-1-1" Initiative, a national initiative to establish the infrastructure for transmission of voice, data, and photographs from different types of communication devices to the Public Safety Answering Points and on to emergency responder networks.
+Develop an effective and integrated EMS system for the state of Oregon by 2015. - Stay apprised of the "Next Generation 9-1-1" Initiative, a national initiative to establish the infrastructure for transmission of voice, data, and photographs from different types of communication devices to the Public Safety Answering Points and on to emergency responder networks.
 Look for opportunities from the national initiative to improve Oregon's 9-1-1 system.
 Target improvement implementation for 2015. - Establish formal presence for EMS and other medical related programs in the overall highway safety programs by 2015, stressing the importance of the 4-E's: engineering, enforcement, education and EMS.

-- Identify and collaborate with hospitals, emergency medical services agencies and EMS advisory board committees in their transportation safety related medical care and programs by December 31, 2009. - Encourage and collaborate with the EMS Directors to develop a comprehensive statewide EMS plan for Oregon by December 31, 2009.
-As a result of the 2006 NHTSA EMS Reassessment of Oregon, DHS, has hired an EMS and Trauma Systems Director and a Medical Director EMS and Trauma Systems to plan and implement EMS and Trauma initiatives to improve EMS in Oregon. - Identify and established formal presences of EMS in highway safety programs, report by December 31, 2009.
+- Identify and collaborate with hospitals, emergency medical services agencies and EMS advisory board committees in their transportation safety related medical care and programs by December 31, 2010. - Encourage and collaborate with the EMS Directors to develop a comprehensive statewide EMS plan for Oregon by December 31, 2010. - Identify and established formal presences of EMS in highway safety programs by December 31, 2010.

-- Work in coordination with DHS and other partners to develop a comprehensive and integrated EMS system for Oregon. - Participate in the EMS Transition Advisory Team to provide technical assistance as necessary. - Provide mini-grant funding to hospitals and/or EMS providers throughout Oregon to improve statewide EMS (i.e., education, outreach, assistance within communities, training, ambulance equipment, etc.) - Use the 2006 NHTSA EMS Reassessment findings and recommendations for guidance to develop and integrate EMS system for Oregon.
+- Provide mini-grant funding to hospitals and/or EMS providers throughout Oregon to improve statewide EMS (i.e., training, equipment, outreach, etc.) - Work in coordination with DHS EMS Directors, EMS committees, and other partners to develop a comprehensive and integrated EMS system for Oregon. - Continue participation in EMS committees to ensure TSD's involvement in the implementation of the 2006 NHTSA EMS Reassessment of Oregon recommendations. - Use the 2006 NHTSA EMS Reassessment findings and recommendations for guidance to develop and integrate Oregon's EMS system.